-Erectile dysfunction (ED) is extremely common, affects men of all ages, and is usually highly treatable.
-I’m a Manhattan sex therapist with 30+ years’ experience helping men in NYC regain their sexual confidence.
+Erectile Dysfunction (ED) is extremely common, affects men of all ages, can be extremely discouraging – and is often highly treatable.
+I’m a Manhattan sex therapist with over 30 years’ experience helping men in NYC regain sexual confidence.
 I’m an MD as well as a sex therapist, so I understand how the mind and body interact.
 If you’re concerned about your erections, there’s never been a better time to get help.
-Contact me at Stephen Snyder MD to get started with state-of-the-art treatment for ED.
+Contact me to get started.

 There are three kinds of ED: medical, psychological, and mixed.
 Sometimes they’re easy to distinguish, but sometimes it takes an expert to tell the difference.
 As a sex therapist, I deal mostly with psychological and mixed ED, but I’m experienced in working with men with all kinds.